PoignardAzur/panoramix/misc_docs/writing_a_component.md

 }
 ```

-If we want to test our component in a program, we can pass it to `capitaine::RootHandler` from our main function:
+If we want to test our component in a program, we can pass it to `panoramix::RootHandler` from our main function:

 ```rust
 fn main() -> Result<(), druid::PlatformError> {